MicrosoftDocs/azure-stack-docs/azure-managed-lustre/blob-integration.md

 You can modify the POSIX attributes manually before using the container to hydrate a new Lustre cluster.
 Edit or add blob metadata by using the key-value pairs described earlier.

-### Considerations for archive jobs
+### Considerations for manual export (archive) jobs

-The following items are important to consider when exporting data with an archive job:
+The following items are important to consider when exporting data with a manual export (archive) job:

 - Only one import or export action can run at a time.
-For example, if an import job is in progress, attempting to start an archive job to export data returns an error.
+For example, if an import job is in progress, attempting to start a manual export (archive) job to export data returns an error.

 ## Copy a Lustre blob container with AzCopy or Storage Explorer